Privacy and Cookies Policy

 1.1 We are committed to safeguarding the privacy of our users.

-1.2 This policy applies where we are acting as a data controller with respect to the personal data of such persons; in other words, where we determine the purposes and means of the processing of that personal data.
+1.3 This policy applies where we are acting as a data controller with respect to user personal data.

 2. The personal data that we collect

 2.1 In this Section 2 we have set out the general categories of personal data that we process.

 2.2 We may process your website user account data ("account data”).
 The account data may include your username, email address, encrypted password, account creation date, account id and account status.
 The primary source of the account data is you, although some elements of the account data may be generated by our website.